musangisilvia/alx-low_level_programming/README.md

 > They can be utilised by many programs and there is no need to recompile whenever a change is done.
 > This project shows how to create and use a dynamic library.

+## 0x19.
+C - Stacks, Queues - LIFO, FIFO

+> A stack is a linear data stsructure in which elements can be inserted and deleted only from one side of the list (i.e *top*).
+It follows the *LIFO* (Last in First Out) principle.
+> A queue is a linear data structure in which elements can be inserted only from one side of the list called the *rear* and elements can be deleted only from the *front*.
+It follows the *FIFO* (First In First Out) principle.
+> These concepts were ijmplemented under the [monty](https://github.com/musangisilvia/monty) project.

+## 0x1A.
+C - Hash tables

+> A hash table (or hash map) is a data structure that implements an [associative array](https://en.wikipedia.org/wiki/Associative_array) [abstract data type](https://en.wikipedia.org/wiki/Abstract_data_type), A structure that can map keys to values.
+> It uses a [hash function](https://en.wikipedia.org/wiki/Hash_function) to compute an *index* (or hash code) into an array of *buckets* or *slots* from which the desired value can be found.